 Christine A. Martin, Ph.D.

-A DCC singer since 2014, Christine Martin hails from northeastern Ohio where she was active in singing and musical theatre with lead roles in Brigadoon, Godspell, & They’re Playing our Song.
-After beginning college as a vocal performance major, she switched to the physiological sciences (thinking she might possibly earn a living in that field).
+Christine Martin hails from northeastern Ohio where she was active in singing and musical theatre with lead roles in Brigadoon, Godspell and They’re Playing our Song.
+After beginning college as a vocal performance major, she switched to the physiological sciences (thinking she had a more realistic chance of earning a living in that field than of being a Broadway star).
 While teaching Anatomy & Physiology at Stark State College she was awarded the State of Ohio College Teacher of the Year.
 She is President Emeritus of the Human Anatomy & Physiology Society, an international association dedicated to college science teaching and pedagogy.
 Transplanted to Maryland in 2000 she continued as a Primary Care Educator at the University of MD Medical School until she began a private duty elder care company.
-Now retired (YAY!!) she continues to sing alto in the DCC and the Chamber Choir.
+Christine joined the DCC as an alto in 2014 and also performed with the DCC Chamber Choir.
+She served as President from 2017 through 2020.

 Kathy has recently “semi” retired from her job as a Flight Attendant where she worked for over 17 years.
-She has a daughter who is a professional pilot (Captain) and continues the family’s love for aviation.
+She has a daughter who is a professional pilot and continues the family’s love for aviation.
 Now that Kathy has come in for a landing she returns to what she has always loved….music!
 As a child she admired her father’s gift for singing.
 He sang throughout his life in church and in auditioned choirs.
-After losing her father in 2013 Kathy decided to “carry the torch” in his name and joined the DCC in 2014.
+After losing her father in 2013, Kathy decided to “pickup the baton” in his name and joined the DCC in 2014.
 She continues to sing merrily as an Alto in both the DCC and the Chamber Choir.

 Kathy earned her B.S. as a Maryland Terrapin and through the years has worked in the Hospitality industry.
 Over the years she has been involved in a number of music and theater productions in Washington, Minnesota, Maryland, and Germany where she lived for 2 years.
 Kathy loves animals and is currently a volunteer at a local animal rescue.
 She lives with her husband Mike and cat Kittybear in Parkton, MD.